cs4241-20a/final-project/README.md

 Challenges Faced
 =====================
 An expected challenge we faced was deciding on the most appropriate technologies for this project.
 Along the same lines, it was also a bit difficult to make sure we found a good balance between having this website do all we desired while also meeting the requirements of the assignment.
-We couldn't schedule regular meetings as a team but were able to use Teams for effective communication.
+Implementing our back-end API in conjuction with our front-end code took longer than expected.
+Additionally the number of features we were adding and items we were keeping track of/sending data between added a growing level of complexity as we worked, drawing out or development time with testing and debugging.
+The chat functionality took time to implement particularly with keeping the messages displayed in the correct order.
+Additionally we didn't have enough time to schedule regular meetings during finals week as a team but were able to use Microsoft Teams for effective communication.

 Member Responsibilities
 =======================
-Benny: Front-end, page layout and styling
+Benny: Front-end, page layout and styling home and login page + chat styling
-Luke: Back-end, databases and authentication + socket.io
+Luke: Back-end, databases and authentication + chat-based functionality (socket.io)
-Nikhil: Front-end, Javascript for authentication, task-list, group selection
+Nikhil: Front-end, Javascript for task-list functionality, information passing
-Rimsha: Front-end, page layout and styling
+Rimsha: Front-end, task page layout and styling
-Adam: Chat-based functionality (socket.io)
+Adam: Front-end, Javascript for home page functionality and group invites

 Project video
 ===============